WillChilds-Klein/groupminer/README.md

 First time using (this is assuming you don't have virtualenvburrito)

   ```
-  cd src
   virtualenv --no-site-packages groupthink
   source groupthink/bin/activate
   pip install -r requirements.txt
   ```

-After installing a dependency, while in virtualenv:
+After installing a dependency, while in virtualenv and the GroupMiner application root directory:

   `pip freeze > requirements.txt`